jae2/autm-rb/_posts/2014-12-18-getting-started-with-terraform.md

 ##  Creating the first Terraform configuration

 Terraform uses a configuration file which can either have the .tf or .tf.json extension.
 As the extension names would imply, terraform understands both json and it's own DSL.
-However, they are both very similar with .tf being more human readable.
+However, they are both very similar except the .tf extension is more human readable.
 So far I haven't seen a good reason to use the .json format, so I will be writing the rest of this post only mentioning the .tf format.

 **Warning!
 From here on running terraform commands may incur a cost with AWS.
 Check your free tier eligibility if you don't want to be charged!**